gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 * FEATURE: Microsoft Azure storage (Premium) compatibility with Azure Germany
 * FEATURE: Added the ability to create migration keys from WP-CLI (Premium)
 * FIX: A backup icon/storage shows for a storage type even if all instances were disabled
-* FIX: WP CLI updraftplus command was not running on few enviroments like the Windows command line
+* FIX: WP CLI updraftplus command was not running on few environments like the Windows command line
 * FIX: A PHP fatal error was occurring when a user try to restore an encrypted DB when defining the "UPDRAFTPLUS_DECRYPTION_ENGINE" constant
 * TWEAK: Added the ability to schedule incremental backups (Note you can not yet take incremental backups)
 * REFACTOR: Completed factoring for tabs of the settings page.